Gwen Stefani Pregnant At 47? Blake Shelton’s Love Reportedly Expecting A Girl

 “They’re trying to have a baby first,” the insider declared.
 “That’s their main focus right now.
 [Gwen’s] determined to have another baby and carry it herself, even though Blake has said it doesn’t matter if they adopt or get a surrogate.”

 The source added that Stefani tried to get pregnant through in vitro fertilization but it didn’t work.
 When IVF failed, the No Doubt alum returned to the old-fashioned way.
 Stefani is 47-years-old and it won’t be long before she’s out of her child-bearing years.
 Of course, Stefani wouldn’t be the first celebrity to have a baby as an older woman.
-Janet Jackson gave birth when she was 50 years old, though it is not a common occurrence.
+Janet Jackson gave birth when she was 50-years-old, though it is not a common occurrence.

 “Physically and emotionally, it was just a lot for her,” the insider stated of Stefani’s IVF treatments.
 “So, she’s trying to get pregnant naturally for the time being.”